ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Media Processor NMP211 User Manual.md

 <img src="./img/Touch-Following.png"  style="zoom: 25%;" />

 "Touch-following" is a feature that enables continuous touch operation across multiple input sources.It allows users to switch between devices without interrupting touch functionality, ensuring a smooth and uninterrupted user experience.

+**USB Port Assignments for Touch-following**：

+- **USB DEVICE** (Interactive Pen Display Touch): This port is dedicated to the connection of the Interactive Pen Display to ensure smooth and accurate touch signal transmission.
+- ·**USB HOST 1** (Laptop Touch): This port is d‘´459esigned to transmit touch signals from a connected laptop to the NMP device, ensuring touch functionality follows the input from the laptop.
+- **USB HOST 2** (OPS Touch): This port is reserved for the OPS (Onboard PC System) connection, allowing touch signals to flow through the OPS system for uninterrupted touch control when the OPS is active.

 <img src="./img/note.png" alt="note" />**Note**: